-Even though it often comes near the top of quality of life surveys, living in Zurich has its pros and cons.
-From cultural differences to finding good accommodation to language barriers, expats should be prepared for both the challenges and advantages that come with moving to Switzerland's biggest city.
+Even though it often comes near the top of quality-of-life surveys, living in Zurich does have cons to go with its many pros.
+From cultural differences and language barriers to finding good accommodation and schools, expats should be prepared for both the challenges and advantages that come with moving to Switzerland's biggest city.

 Accommodation in Zurich

 Switzerland is well known to have high standards of living, and expats can look forward to state-of-the-art amenities.

 - CON: Rental accommodation is difficult to find

 Because of the short supply of accommodation in Zurich, expats might have a hard time finding a suitable space to live.
 The tenant selection process can also be a hassle, and even if all the requirements are met, the landlord ultimately reserves the right to rent out their place to whomever they please.

 Most expats transferred from other offices or headhunted can look forward to a good remuneration package that can include various subsidies, such as an education allowance for expats with children.

 - CON: One of the highest costs of living in the world